introguzzle/parsers/README.md

 parsers is a lightweight and flexible Java library for parsing JSON strings into Java objects.
 It supports various data types, including JSONObject, JSONArray, and primitive types.
 With a simple interface for validation and conversion, it streamlines the process of working with JSON data in Java applications.

 # Features
--
+- Flexible Parsing: Parse JSON and XML strings into various Java types, including custom objects
-- Flexible Parsing: Parse JSON strings into various Java types, including custom objects.
+- POJO Mapping: Seamlessly map between JSONObject/XMLDocument and Java objects
-- POJO Mapping: Seamlessly map between JSONObject and Plain Old Java Objects (POJOs), enabling easy conversion between JSON data and Java objects.- Extensible Conversion: Customize conversion logic through the Converter interface.
+- Extensible Conversion: Customize conversion logic through the Converter interface
-- Lightweight: Minimal dependencies and a small footprint, making it ideal for inclusion in a wide range of projects.
+- Lightweight: Minimal dependencies and a small footprint, making it ideal for inclusion in a wide range of projects

 # Installation
 Add the following dependency to your pom.xml file (for Maven users):